-The following discussion discusses the reasons for some of the variations in the quarterly numbers but, as with most junior mineral exploration companies, the results of operations (including interest income and net losses) are not the main factor in establishing the financial health of the Company.
+The foregoing discussion discusses the reasons for some of the variations in the quarterly numbers but, as with most junior mineral exploration companies, the results of operations (including interest income and net losses) are not the main factor in establishing the financial health of the Company.
 Of far greater significance are the mineral properties in which the Company has, or may earn an interest, its working capital and how many shares it has outstanding.
 The variation seen over such quarters is primarily dependent upon the success of the Company's ongoing property evaluation program and the timing and results of the Company's exploration activities on its then current properties, none of which are possible to predict with any accuracy.
 There are no general trends regarding the Company's quarterly results, and the Company's business of mineral exploration is not seasonal.
 Quarterly results can vary significantly depending on whether the Company has abandoned any properties or granted any stock options and these are the factors that can account for material variations in the Company's quarterly net losses, none of which are predictable.
-The write-off of mineral properties can have a material effect on quarterly results as and when they occur.
-Another factor which can cause a material variation in net loss on a quarterly basis is the grant of stock option due to the resulting SBC charges which can be significant when they arise.
 General operating costs other than the specific items noted above tend to be quite similar from period to period.
-The variation in income is related solely to the interest earned on funds held by the Company, which is dependent upon the success of the Company in raising the required financing for its activities which will vary with overall market conditions, and is therefore difficult to predict.
+The variation in income is related to the interest earned on funds held by the Company and income earned from being the operator of a joint ventured mineral property, which is dependent upon the success of the Company in raising the required financing for its activities which will vary with overall market conditions, and is therefore difficult to predict.